ZikangXiong/two-d-nav-gym/README.md

 ### VelRobot

 This robot is simply modeled with 2 states - the x-position and y-position.
-We suppose that the velocity of the robot can be controled as we wish.
-For simplicity, we use the velocity as control signal directly, which means that if we tell the robot to go to certain velocity, it can achieve in the next moment.
+We suppose that the velocity of the robot can be controlled as we wish.
+For simplicity, we use the velocity as control signal directly, which means that if we tell the robot to go to a certain velocity, it can achieve in the next moment.
 This is an unrealistically simple setting.
-However, this robot is modeled with continuous state and action, thus it can be very challenge for algorithm like DQN.
+However, this robot is modeled with continuous state and action, thus it can be very challenge for algorithms like DQN.
 The complex maze setting is also a great challenge for non-hierarchical reinforcement learning algorithms like SAC, TD3, DDPG or PPO, etc.